 Project Maven seeks to use machine learning and computer vision techniques to improve the gathering of battlefield intelligence.

 According to the Pentagon, the project aims to develop and integrate “computer-vision algorithms needed to help military and civilian analysts encumbered by the sheer volume of full-motion video data that Department of Defense collects every day in support of counterinsurgency and counterterrorism operations.”

 It’s expected to develop artificial intelligence capable of sifting through vast quantities of aerial imagery and recognising objects of interest.

 This, many Google staff fear, puts the project on a slippery slope towards the weaponisation of AI, as the technology could easily be applied to improve the efficacy of drone strikes, for example.
-The company has also been urged to consider where its loyalties should lie in light of its ethical responsibilities to a global base of users, famously summed up in its ‘Don’t be evil’ motto.
+The company has also been urged to consider its loyalties to a global base of users, famously summed up in its ‘Don’t be evil’ motto.

-In April, the Tech Workers Coalition launched a petition demanding that Google cancels its Project Maven contract, and insisting that other technology giants avoid working with the US military.
-“We can no longer ignore our industry’s and our technologies’ harmful biases, large-scale breaches of trust, and lack of ethical safeguards,” the petition reads.
+In April, the Tech Workers Coalition launched a petition asking Google to cancel its Project Maven contract, and demanding that other technology giants avoid working with the US military.
+“We can no longer ignore our industry’s and our technologies’ harmful biases, large-scale breaches of trust, and lack of ethical safeguards,” the petition read.
 “These are life and death stakes.”

 Google caught between principles and revenue

 The internal pushback at Google has occurred against the backdrop of a wider, and increasingly complex, conversation in the technology industry about relationships with governments.